 Every year I look forward to “senior season”.
 It’s my favorite time of the year!
 As a professional, I am often asked from friends, and sometimes potential clients, “What are the best ways to go about finding a photographer for my child’s senior pictures?
 There are so many!” they say.
 It is true.
 Since the digital age has taken over, the industry has been booming.
 There are not only brick and mortar studios but boutique, home-based studios, like mine, which also offer full-service options.
 This just adds to the confusion.
 My advice to them is this; make sure that no matter who you select, you take the time to do your research first, in order to make an educated decision and select the photographer that is truly right for you!

 Third: What is the experience like?
 You may think that all you want are “pretty pictures”, but if I had a dollar for every person I have talked with who said how frustrated they were with another photographer due to poor service, lack of attention or lack of follow up, well, I’d be rich!
 Customer service is everything.
 Period.
 I spent 25 years working in retail as a manager/HR Director.
 I want you to sit back, relax and allow me to manage the experience for you.
 That’s what the consultation questions are for.
 Let’s ensure that we get it right up front so everything can go smoothly when your photo shoot day arrives.
 In life, it’s the little things…and we work hard to manage all of those little things so you don’t have to!
 What do you get to do?
 Relax…Have fun!
 You only get one chance to have your “senior portrait experience”!
-Don’t you want it to be something that you’ll remember fondly?
+Don’t you want it to be something that you’ll remember forever?

 Fourth: What type of products do they offer and what is the quality like?
 Most studios offering quality portrait art products will have packages ranging anywhere from $600-$3,000.
 So, it’s in your best interest to know what you want and then plan to spend a little time searching for the right photographer that ticks all your boxes.
-A good photographer will make themselves available for an in-person consultation, to give you a tour of their studio, show you samples of their work and answer all of your questions prior to making a commitment and booking a session.
+A good photographer will make themselves available for an in-person consultation, give you a tour of their studio, show you samples of their work and answer all of your questions prior to making a commitment and booking a session.
 They should never require you to make a deposit in order to complete a consultation.
 Also ask about minimum order requirements; some have them, and some don’t.

 Lastly: What is their personality like?
 Connectivity is important.
 Do you seem to have a connection?
 Does the photographer seem fun and outgoing?
 Do you enjoy talking with them?
 Are they open and engaging?
 Are they asking good questions and are they listening to your responses?
 Do they seem genuinely interested in learning about you and meeting your needs?
 You need someone that you feel comfortable with, who will be easy to talk with and make you feel comfortable, so everyone involved will be relaxed enough to just be themselves.
 If you feel a good “vibe” with the photographer, that connection will go a long way throughout the experience.